What Does it Mean to Abide in the Self? To Abide in the Truth (48)

 When the mind, mastered by the practice of meditation, abides (in ātman) and when, seeing oneself by oneself alone, one rejoices in oneself…

-• ātmānam: In Ātma/Self
+• ātmānam: In the Self

 • ātmanī: In the Mind

-• ātmanā: With help of mind itself
+• ātmanā: With the help of the mind itself

 Bhagavad Gita Chapter 6, Verse 21: